-From a focus of awareness rooted in the context of the personality, i.e. within normal consciousness, one's life is experienced in terms of the extent to which one achieves a balance between the satisfaction and lack of satisfaction of one's needs and desires.
-To remain locked in such a low level of consciousness is to be subject, without release, to the endless play of opposites.
-One experiences constantly the conflicting tensions of emotions, desires and objective reality.
+From a focus of awareness rotati de context of the personality, i.e. within normal consciousness, one's life is experience at in terme of the extent to which one achieves a normal consciousness, one's me is experienced in terms of the extent to which one achieves a hadonon-botween, the cottefaction and took of satisfaction of one's needs and desires.
+To remain locked in such a low level of consciousness is to here uniform without release to the service states is to Tocked in study a low level of consciousness is to be subject, without release, to the endless play of opposites,

+One experiences constantly the conflicting tensions of emotions. desires and objective reality.

-Just as time devours the physical body in the course of its passage from youth through physical maturity to the gradual physical decay leading to death, so too does reality, through the passage of time, lead the personality from the innocence of childhood, past the idealism of youth and the draining realisations of life's harsh realities in maturity, to the emptiness and fear of an old age unprepared for death.
+Just as time devours the physical body in the course of its passage from youth through physical maturity to the gradual physical decay leading to death, so too does reality, through the passage of time, lead the personality from the innocence of childhood, past the idealism of youth and the draining realisations of life's harsh realities in maturity, to the emptiness and harsh realities in menany, or no empanded and for death.

 A consciousness shaped by the constraints of the personality fears profoundly the transpersonal, which is, correctly, sensed as inimical to the ego, or sense of the individual self.